 Fiduciary Licence Agreement (FLA)

 Development of Free Software can follow many patterns.
-In some cases whole development is handled by sole programmer or a small group of people.
-But more often, creation and maintenance of software is a complex process encompassing many individuals.
-This also reflects on who owns the rights in software.
-In the latter case, rights in software are owned jointly by a great number of individuals.
+In some cases the entirety of the development is handled by a sole programmer, or by a small group of people.
+However, the creation and maintenance of software is a complex process and more often than not encompasses many individuals.
+This also reflects in who owns the rights in software.
+In the latter case, rights in software are owned jointly by a large number of individuals.

-To tackle this issue some projects require a full copyright assignment to be signed by all contributors.
-The problem with such assignments is often that they lack check and balances that would protect the contributors from potential abuse of power from the new copyright holder.
+To tackle this issue, some projects may require a full copyright assignment signed by all contributors.
+The problem with such assignments is often that they lack check and balances that would protect these contributors from any potential abuse of power from the new copyright holder.

-The Fiduciary Licence Agreement (FLA) was created just with that in mind – to concentrate all deciding power within one entity and prevent fragmentation of rights on one hand, while on the other preventing that single entity from abusing its power.
+The Fiduciary Licence Agreement (FLA) was created with that in mind – to concentrate all deciding power within one entity and prevent fragmentation of rights on the one hand, while preventing that single entity from abusing its power on the other.

-This process only serves for transfer of economic rights.
-So-called moral rights (e.g. authors right to be identified as author) remain with original author and are inalienable.
+The process in an FLA only serves for the transfer of economic rights.
+So-called moral rights (e.g. authors right to be identified as author) remain with the original author and are inalienable.

-FLA is an agreement between two parties - on the one side is an individual who contributed to software and therefore is co-author (Contributor), the other party is entity - it might be natural person but also company or organisation - who will be the new holder of rights (Trustee).
-This way the fragmentation of rights among many contributors can be prevented.
-Instead all the rights will be concentrated in one entity.
-It ensures, that copyright-relevant modifications (aforementioned re-licensing) can be done easier, without need to pin down all contributors.
+An FLA is an agreement between two parties - one party is an individual who has contributed to a particular piece software and therefore is a co-author (Contributor).
+The other party is an entity - it might be natural person but also company or organisation - who will be the new holder of the rights (Trustee).
+This way the fragmentation of rights among many contributors can be prevented, as all the rights will be concentrated in one entity instead.
+Doing this ensures that copyright-relevant modifications (for example, re-licensing) can be done easier, without needing to pin down all contributors.

-Contributor does not lose all her rights, just the exclusivity in them.
-While she transfers her exclusive rights to the entity responsible for managing, Trustee reciprocally grants her a non-exclusive worldwide, royalty-free, perpetual and irrevocable licence to same extent as it was originally transferred from Contributor.
+The Contributor does not lose all of their rights, just the exclusivity in them.
+While the Contributor transfers their exclusive rights to the entity responsible for managing, the Trustee reciprocally grants the Contributor a non-exclusive worldwide, royalty-free, perpetual and irrevocable licence to same extent as it was originally transferred from the Contributor.

-What if trustee misuses the rights I gave to them, e.g. by re-licensing Free Software as a proprietary one?
+What if the Trustee misuses the rights I gave to them, e.g. by re-licensing Free Software as a proprietary one?

-FLA offers a special clause for this kind of situation to protect the Free Software project against potentially malicious intentions of Trustee.
-According to this provision, if Trustee acts against the principles of Free Software, all granted rights and licences return to their original owners.
-That means Trustee will be effectively prevented from continuing any activity which is contrary to principles of Free Software.
+An FLA offers a special clause against this kind of situation, in order to protect the Free Software project against potentially malicious intentions of the Trustee.
+According to this provision, if the Trustee acts against the principles of Free Software, all granted rights and licences return to their original owners.
+That means that the Trustee will be effectively prevented from continuing any activity which is contrary to the principles of Free Software.

-How to use FLA for your own project?
+How can I use an FLA for my own project?

-The previous version of FLA was used for the FSFE's Fiduciary Programme.
-Unfortunately, the FSFE is no longer accepting new projects under the Fiduciary Programme at the moment, however you can use our customisable version of the updated FLA-2.0 in order to consolidate your copyright under your own administrative umbrella.
+The previous version of the FLA was used for the FSFE's Fiduciary Programme.
+Unfortunately, the FSFE is no longer accepting new projects under the Fiduciary Programme at the moment.
+However, you can use our customisable version of the updated FLA-2.0 in order to consolidate your copyright under your own administrative umbrella.
 It can also be adapted to assign the rights to any other third party.

-If you want to use our updated FLA-2.0 for your own project, please follow the instructions here.
+If you want to use our updated FLA-2.0 for your own project, please follow these instructions here.